 The fracturing fluid is a complex mixture that contains specific additives, e.g., polymeric substances, which allows one to achieve the desired rheological properties [Osiptsov, 2017].
-Typical fracturing fluid exhibits non-Newtonian shear-thinning behaviour within the specific range of the shear rate values, i.e. the fluid viscosity declines with the shear rate growth, while for small and large shear rates, the fluid viscosity reaches constant values [Moukhtari and Lecampion, 2018].
-At the same time, the fracturing foams [Gu and Mohanty, 2015, Faroughi et al., 2018, Fu and Liu, 2019], emulsions, suspensions with proppant and fibers [Stickel and Powell,
+Typical fracturing fluid exhibits non-Newtonian shear-thinning behaviour within a specific range of the shear rate values, i.e. the fluid viscosity declines with the shear rate growth, while for small and large shear rates, the fluid viscosity reaches constant values [Moukhtari and Lecampion, 2018].
+At the same time, fracturing foams [Gu and Mohanty, 2015, Faroughi et al., 2018, Fu and Liu, 2019], emulsions, suspensions with proppant and fibers [Stickel and Powell, 2005,

-2005, Osiptsov, 2017] have the shear-thinning rheology with yield stress.
+Osiptsov, 2017 tend to exhibit a shear-thinning rheology with yield stress.

 Various rheological models are established for describing the fracturing fluid properties.
 In the case of pure water or slickwater, Newtonian fluid model is often applied for which the shear stress is linearly proportional to the shear rate.
 When fracturing fluid has shear-thinning behaviour, we can utilise power-law model [Bird et al., 1987].
 However, it overestimates and underestimates the fluid viscosity at low and high shear rates correspondingly.
-This discrepancy can be fixed with the help of the prore complex rheological models such as Cross fluid [Cross, 1965], Carreau fluid [Carreau, 1972], truncated power-law model [Lavrov, 2015], or Ellis fluid [Brodkey and Brodkey, 1967].
+This discrepancy can be fixed with the help of more complex rheological models such as Cross [Cross, 1965], Carreau [Carreau, 1972], truncated power-law [Lavrov, 2015], or Ellis model [Brodkey and Brodkey, 1967].
 The rheological models mentioned above do not take into account yield stress, whose impact on the flow behaviour can be significant for some fracturing fluids.
-Herschel-Bulkley rheological model [Herschel and Bulkley, 1926] is a generalisation of the power-law model, and it includes the yield stress.
+Herschel-Bulkley rheological model [Herschel and Bulkley, 1926] is a generalisation of the power-law model, and it includes the effect of the yield stress.
 The limiting cases of Herschel-Bulkley model are Newtonian, power-law and Bingham plastic [Bingham, 1922] models.

-Since the primary focus of the present chapter is non-Newtonian fluids, we should mention the work of Garagash and Sarvaramini [2012] investigating the conditions for the onset of the plain-strain fracture propagation with plastic fluid, the papers of Wrobel [2020], Wrobel et al. [2020] where the authors consider the models of PKN and KGD hydraulic fractures filled by the fluid with the truncated power-law rheology, and the paper of Pereira and Lecampion [2021] devoted to the analysis of the KGD crack driven by the shear thinning fluid with a Carreau rheology.
+In Chapter 1, we outlined the near-tip region and radial crack models in which a fracture is driven by non-Newtonian fluids.
+Here, we would like to mention additional works linked with KGD and PKN fracture geometries.
+Garagash and Sarvaramini [2012] investigated the conditions for the onset of the plain-strain fracture propagation with plastic fluid; Wrobel [2020], Wrobel et al. [2020] considered the models of PKN and KGD hydraulic fractures filled by the fluid with the truncated power-law rheology, Pereira and Lecampion [2021] analyzed the behaviour of a KGD crack driven by a shear-thinning fluid with a Carreau rheology.

-The vast majority of previous studies do not consider the impact of fluid yield stress on propagation of a finite hydraulic fracture, so we would like to fill the gap and discuss this topic on the example of a radial fracture.
-To take into account the required parameter, we assume that the Herschel-Bulkley model governs the fracturing fluid rheological behaviour.
+The vast majority of previous studies do not consider the impact of fluid yield stress on propagation of a finite hydraulic fracture, so we would like to fill the gap and discuss this topic through the example of a radial fracture.
+To take into account the effect of yield-stress, we assume that the Herschel-Bulkley model governs the fracturing fluid rheological behaviour.
 The main aims of the current exploration are the following: (i) to implement a solver for calculating an accurate numerical solution for the radial fracture, (ii) to construct an approximate computationally efficient solution for rapid estimations, (iii) to derive limiting propagation regimes occurring in the model, (iv) to explore the problem parametric space and (v) to analyse variations of the fracture characteristics depending on the yield stress and leak-off intensity for different values of the flow index.